-Both millennials and older employees alike are battling their own student loan crises, some of whom are working under your very own company.
+Both millennials and older employees alike are battling their own student loan crises.
 This stands true for both full-time and part-time employees.

 As an employer, you can take an active role in helping them get one step closer to being debt-free.